Master's Degree Program in Clinical Research

 Of note, these three written requirements follow the natural progression of a research project.
 First, thorough review of the existing literature is essential prior to embarking on any project.
 Second, research findings are typically first presented at scientific meetings, which give researchers an opportunity to get early feedback on their work.
 Finally, publishing research represents the culmination of the work.
 Thus, participation in the Master's Degree Program requires no extraneous capstone products; all of the required work is directly relevant to research productivity and enhancing the trainee's credibility as an emerging researcher.

 All scholars will be required to serve as instructional assistants (typically in their second year) for one or more courses in the TICR Program.
 This experience will typically involve leading a weekly small-group discussion section of 10 to 15 students, holding office hours for students, and grading homework assignments and projects.
 Scholars will receive feedback on their performance both from the Course Director and from students, who are polled anonymously using the TICR Program's web-based course evaluation system.
+Scholars are polled regarding which courses they are interested in teachingby early May of their first year and given assignments by early June.

 The UCSF Graduate Division's Completion of Degree Requirements form should be used to document the completion of the required number of course units and the three required products of clinical research.
 Scholars should use this form to have their Master's Committee members mark their signatures attesting to the satisfactory completion of each written requirement.
 Scholars must be registered for the quarter during which they complete the last of their requirements, whether it is coursework or any of the written products.
 The Completion of Degree Requirements form must be completed and submitted to the TICR_Coordinator@psg.ucsf.edu along with electronic files of all these required products by the end of the quarter during which the scholar plans to graduate.